yungsocrates/Renewal/DEPLOYMENT_GUIDE.md

 # GitHub and Netlify Deployment Guide

-This guide will help you deploy the NYCDOE Substitute Renewal Analytics Dashboard to GitHub and then publish it to Netlify for web access.
+This guide will help you deploy the NYC Public Schools Substitute Renewal Analytics Dashboard to GitHub and then publish it to Netlify for web access.

 ## 🚀 Quick Start